monktastic/hackmd/spirituality/nonduality.md

 In Buddhism, absolutely everything—including *consciousness*—is "empty."
 Not in the sense of being *devoid of content*, but in the (admittedly idiosyncratic) sense of *not having inherent existence*.
 In particular, "consciousness" is not the fundamentally existent background space or principle it so clearly seems to be in stage two.

-To get a sense of how tricky it can be to tell these descriptions apart, consider the following two quotes, both from Tibetans:

-"Popular Tibetan teacher":

-> As you look nakedly with open awareness, what you observe dissolves.
-You actually experience that **it dissolves into vast space**.
-Nothing remains.
-We use the word _emptiness_ for that experience. [...]
-That openness is called emptiness.
-Mind is empty. [...]
-Empty means clear, open, and free.

-Dakpo Tashi Namgyal:

-> When you look into a thought's identity, **without having to dissolve the thought** and without having to force it out by meditation, the vividness of the thought is itself the indescribable and naked state of aware emptiness.

-In the first (erroneous) quote, appearances dissolve "into" the vast "emptiness" that is mind.
-In the latter, the "vividness" of the thought is _itself_ what is conventionally called "mind" or "awareness."
-Mind does not have a standalone existence that appearances could dissolve "into."

 ### No-self

 The other common mistake is to believe that "no self" means only "no _individual_ self."